-Finance expense comprises interest expense on borrowings, accretion of the discount on provisions, changes in fair value of certain derivatives and impairment losses recognised on financial assets.
+Finance expense comprises accretion of the discount on provisions and impairment losses recognised on financial assets.

 Interest income is recognised as it accrues in the statement of operations and comprehensive loss, using the effective interest method.

 Foreign currency gains and losses, reported under finance income and expenses, are those related to financing items.